 Women in Film & Video DC 〉 Image Makers

-The Image Makers Program is WIFV’s community outreach initiative for metro area high school students.
-It was created in 1997 to teach local youth about film and video production, while also helping deserving nonprofit organizations.
-Image Makers participants learn how to research, write, produce, direct and edit a 30-second public service announcement (PSA) for broadcast distribution.
-These PSAs are made for up to three deserving nonprofit organizations each year.
+The Image Makers Program was one of WIFV’s community outreach initiative for metro area high school students.
+Created in 1997 to teach local youth about film and video production, while also helping deserving nonprofit organizations, the program ended in 2017 when most high school students had access to media production programs at their schools and schedules too busy for a 10-week program on Saturdays.
+Image Makers participants learned how to research, write, produce, direct and edit a 30-second public service announcement (PSA) for broadcast distribution.
+These PSAs were made for up to three deserving nonprofit organizations each year.

 Learn more about IMAGE MAKERS THANKS to work Of Double R Productions!

 A recently-produced PSA produced by the Image Makers students is below.
 See the WIFV You Tube Channel for previously produced PSAs.

 Program Participants – High school students from the Washington, DC metropolitan area (includes Washington, DC, Virginia and Maryland).